graemedouglas/autosistant/README.md

 Known Issues
 ------------

-GRAEME NEEDS TO WRITE THIS!
+*	Order process verification isn't as comprehensive as it should be.
+	Specifically, when prompted for an expiry year, any 4 digit number starting with a 2 is "acceptable".
+When prompted for a month, since matches are made from the starting of a string, "20" matches to "2" and is thus an accpetable answer.
+If I had a little more time, I'd refactor the code to make it more precise, possibly storing serialized verification code for each item instead of a regular expression.

 License Information
 -------------------

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.